gabriel-hahn/spotify-player-react-redux/README.md

 # Spotify Player

-A Spotify player clone using JSON Server to simule Spotify API - ReactJS and React Native.
+A Spotify player clone using JSON Server to simulate Spotify API - ReactJS and React Native.
 This project allow you to play some songs, pause and change song's progress and volume.

 - ReactJS